MoralisWeb3/MoralisDocumentation/moralis-dapp/cloud-code/cloud-functions.md

 After you've run the command, the cloud code will be updated automatically on the backend with each save!

+{% hint style="info" %}
+Legacy UI is present in the video, some things might be different
+{% endhint %}

 {% embed url="https://youtu.be/rJ88MPODVRg?t=437" %}
 Exact time-stamp where we explain how to setup an IDE on your local machine.
 {% endembed %}